grapa-dev/grapa/docs-src/docs/type/array.md

 -1
 ```

-If the elements are $ARRAY type, the first item of the array is used for the match.
+If the elements are $LIST type, the first item of the array is used for the match.
 ```
 > x = [["a",496],["b",964],["c",221]];
 > x."b";